Merovex/innovators-reading-list/mattis.md

 1. Earn confidence

-2. Stop an order early and get the (Commander's Intent) and ask for latitude to acheive the intent.
+2. Stop an order early and get the (Commander's Intent) and ask for latitude to achieve the intent.

 3. Lead up.
 (My summation of his points on junior leadership)